eR-Biostat/Courses/Statistical modeling (1)/Linear Models/R programs/README.md

 # The >eR-Biostat initative
-## Linear Models using R: R programs
+## Applied Linear Models using R: R programs

-This repository contains all R programs used to produce all examples in the slides. **All program will be available on line in September 2017**
+This repository contains all R programs used to produce all examples presented in the slides.